vklachkov/windows-dwin-updater/README.md

 ### General algorithm

 The UART software update goes through several stages cyclically.
 First you need to upload a part of the file, with a maximum size of 32 kb.
-Then send a command to write data from RAM to a USB flash drive.
+Then send a command to write data from RAM to a spi flash.
 And repeat again if the file is larger than 32kb.
 At the end, send a reset command

 ### Practical implementation